-GAP IDENTIFIED RESULTING NEED No organic waste The MLM needs to develop, implement, and maintain an organic waste diversion diversion plan.
+RESULTING NEED The MLM needs to develop, implement, and maintain an organic waste diversion plan.
 This will reduce the organic waste being disposed of in the landfills.
-Lack of knowledge of Awareness campaigns should be conducted to educate the public on home composting composting at home and its benefits.
-Lack of composting The MLM should develop composting facilities near the disposal facilities. facilities
+Awareness campaigns should be conducted to educate the public on composting at home and its benefits.
+The MLM should develop composting facilities near the disposal facilities.